CoinGod-Top/coingod/README.md

 **Official golang implementation of the Coingod protocol.**

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://github.com/Coingod/coingod/releases.
+Binary archives are published at https://github.com/CoinGod-Top/coingod/releases.

 ## What is Coingod?

-Coingod is software designed to operate and connect to highly scalable blockchain networks confirming to the Coingod Blockchain Protocol, which allows partipicants to define, issue and transfer digitial assets on a multi-asset shared ledger.
-Please refer to the [White Paper](https://github.com/Coingod/wiki/blob/master/White-Paper/%E6%AF%94%E5%8E%9F%E9%93%BE%E6%8A%80%E6%9C%AF%E7%99%BD%E7%9A%AE%E4%B9%A6-%E8%8B%B1%E6%96%87%E7%89%88.md) for more details.
+Please note that CoinGod is a cryptocurrency created for entertainment purposes and is not associated with or endorsed by Donald J. Trump.

 In the current state `coingod` is able to:

 - Manage key, account as well as asset
-- Send transactions, i.e., issue, spend and retire asset
+- Send transactions

 ## Installing with Homebrew